Preparing for Remote Instruction

 Once your course materials and communication channels have been added you are ready to continue teaching your course.
 Remember that in the online environment you will need to work to ensure that your students do not feel isolated or overwhelmed.
 You will want to be extremely clear when you provide written instructions or information, provide multiple opportunities for questions/answers, and be responsive to posts in discussion forums and emails.

-STLCC’s Academic Support is available for online tutoring in math, writing, and select other subjects.
-Students seeking math or writing tutoring can access Online Tutoring via the website link: STLCC Archer Online Tutoring For tutoring availability in other content areas, email the Academic Support manager from your campus.
-Managers are listed at the bottom of the Academic Support web page.
+STLCC’s Academic Success & Tutoring is available for online tutoring in math, writing, and select other subjects.
+Students seeking math or writing tutoring can access Online Tutoring via the website link: STLCC Archer Online Tutoring For tutoring availability in other content areas, email the Academic Success & Tutoring manager from your campus.
+Managers are listed at the bottom of the Academic Success & Tutoring web page.